gopal-fp/PowerBI-Extensions/README.md

 # PowerBI-Extensions
-This repo will contains PowerBI custom extensions
+This repo will contains Microsoft PowerBI custom extensions